-Review of records and discussion with the registered manager and staff confirmed that any adult safeguarding issues would be managed appropriately and that reflective learning would take place.
-The registered manager confirmed that there were effective working relationships with internal and external stakeholders.
+Review of records and discussion with the registered manager and staff confirmed that any adult safeguarding issues were managed appropriately and that reflective learning had taken place.
+The registered manager advised that there were effective working relationships with internal and external stakeholders.

 The home had a whistleblowing policy and procedure in place and discussion with staff established that they were knowledgeable regarding this.
-The registered manager confirmed that staff could also access line management to raise concerns and that they will offer support to staff.
+The registered manager advised that staff could also access line management to raise concerns and that management would offer support to staff.